 As a US business owner, you naturally assume that your merchant account will be with a US bank.
-This is not always the case and luckily, the global economy has changed all that.
-Sometimes offshore payment processing is perfect, especially for a High Risk Business and possibly the only option if a business wants to accept credit card and debit card payments from their customers.
+This is not always the case and luckily, the global economy has changed things quite a bit.
+Occasionally, offshore payment processing is perfect, especially for a High Risk Business and possibly the only option if a business wants to accept credit card and debit card payments from their customers.

 Why is that?